exercism/v3/reference/types/floating_point_number.md

 ### Savings Accounts

 This exercise calculates interest on savings accounts.
-It covers:
+It teaches:

-- Numeric comparison
-- Conditionals
 - Rounding
 - The importance of different precisions, using integers, 4 byte floating point numbers and 16 byte floating point numbers
 - Basic loops